Melyssa-Salesforce/Instala-o-Ferramentas/README.md

    v23.10.0
    ```

-3. Verifique a instalação do npm com:
+3. Verifique a instalação do npm no terminal com:

    ```bash
    npm --version